 Use technographics to further indicate spend

-Even if you’re not in software and looking for companies using your competition, the tools or technologies a company is using are a great indication of the needs your prospect may have.
+Even if you’re not in software and looking for companies using your competition, the tools or technologies a company is using, otherwise known as technographics, are a great indication of the needs your prospect may have.

 Staffing customer support personnel?
 Look for the companies with a chat tool on their website.
 In logistics?
 Look for the companies with ecommerce platforms.
 Translation services?
 Look for websites with multiple languages.